Shoulder Keloids – Case Study 3 – Multifocal acne-induced shoulder keloids:

-The case discussed here first came to see Dr. Tirgan in April 2014.
-At that time, she was 19 years old and had numerous acne-induced chest and shoulder keloids.
+This 19-year-old female first came to see Dr. Tirgan in April 2014 for treatment of acne-induced chest and shoulder keloids.
 By then, she had received several injections of steroids as well and laser treatments to all her keloids.
 The image below depicts the appearance of her shoulder keloids during her first visit with Dr. Tirgan in April 2014.

 Left Shoulder Keloids- April 2014